Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Theory preliminaries

 where $\ket{n_L,n_R}$ (with $n_L+n_R=2$) corresponds to a permanent with $n_L$ ($n_R$) particles in the $L$ ($R$) site, one derives the following $3 \times 3$ matrix Hamiltonian associated with the anyonic Hubbard Hamiltonian in Eq.\ (\ref{hbsl})

 The three eigenenergies of the matrix (\ref{a11d}) are given by

 where ${\cal U}=U/J$; they are exact results and independent of the statistical angle $\theta$, unlike the mean-field energies \cite{keil11}.
-(These eigenenergies are plotted in Fig.\ \ref{figs1}.)
-In contrast, the corresponding three normalized eigenvectors (see Appendices \ref{a1} and \ref{a2}) do depend on the statistical angle $\theta$.
+In contrast, the corresponding three normalized eigenvectors (see Appendix \ref{a1}) do depend on the statistical angle $\theta$.
 As explicitly shown below, this dependence results in tunable anyonic signatures that can be detected with controlled experimental protocols.

-For the two spin-1/2 cases (whether for two bosons or fermions), we seek solutions for states with $S_z=0$ (vanishing total spin projection).
+For the two spin-1/2 cases (whether for two bosons or fermions), we seek solutions for states with $S_z=0$ (vanishing total-spin projection \cite{note}) .
 In this case, the natural basis set is given by the four kets (note the choice of the ordering of these kets)

 In first quantization, these kets correspond to permanents for bosons and to determinants for fermions.
 Employing this ket basis, one can derive the following $4 \times 4$ matrix Hamiltonians associated with the spin-$1/2$ Hubbard Hamiltonians in Eqs.\ (\ref{hbsf}) and (\ref{hbfsf}),